yanivmo/automagical-setup/README.md

 your usual development environment.
 With Automagical Setup it's one click away.

+Check Brewfile for the list of the installed applications.
-This is how I do things.
-Fork and do it your way!
+This is what I like installed.
+You are welcome to propose other useful tools or fork and do it your way!

 This project is constantly updated as I iron out my Mac configuration.